freeipa/freeipa-operator/miscelanea/002-init-container/InitContainer.md

 populated with every delete and redeployment.

-This set of objects have been configured to provide the maximum levels of traves so that it can be used to detect changes to be made or improvements on the initilisation process.
+This set of objects have been configured to provide the maximum levels of traces so that it can be used to detect changes to be made or improvements on the initilisation process.

 This PoC need container image to be built and published, you can do that